 The induced de novo biosynthesis of microsomal monooxygenases catalyzing drug metabolism and bioactivation of environmental pollutants has important clinical consequences.
 It is reflected in almost exponential increase of publications on the subject, and nowadays induction of CYPs by phenobarbital reveals online about 40,000 results, by 3-methylcholanthrene (3-MC) – 118,000 results, and by 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) – 148,000 results (see next chapter).
 Working in a distant Siberia and seeking out own research niche in keen competition worldwide, Tsyrlov had asked and reciprocally received mentor's support from the most noted scientists in an area of cytochrome P450 induction, namely Herbert Remmer, Allan Conney, Harry Gelboin, Ronald Estabrook, Edward Bresnick, Dennis Parke, and Daniel Nebert.

-Initially, Tsyrlov with Nataly Polyakova-Zakharova studied in vivo models of diminishing initial substrate binding of phenobarbital to the CYP, in order to establish the necessity of this step in the mechanism of monooxygenases induction.
-Data on a “consecutive induction” and cholestasis allow assuming that induction by phenobarbital of major form CYP2B6 is performed by the parent molecule of inducer and not by any products of its primary metabolism.
-Then, Tsyrlov with Alex Anshitz suggested "the membrane factor" involvement in the position-specific metabolism of structurally different substrates by another Family CYP2 Subfamily C Member 9, CYP2C9, which metabolizes phenobarbital.
+Initially, Tsyrlov with Nataly Polyakova-Zakharova N Polyakova.pdf studied in vivo models of diminishing initial substrate binding of phenobarbital to the CYP, in order to establish the necessity of this step in the mechanism of monooxygenases induction.
+Data on a “consecutive induction” and cholestasis allow assuming that induction by phenobarbital of major form CYP2B6 is performed by the parent molecule of inducer rather than any products of its primary metabolism.
+Then, Tsyrlov with Alex Anshitz suggested the membrane factor involvement in the position-specific metabolism of structurally different substrates by another Family CYP2 Subfamily C Member 9, CYP2C9, which metabolizes phenobarbital.
 In phenobarbital-induced rat liver microsomes, this CYP catalyzes the hydroxylation of aliphatic cyclohexane into 4-hydroxy-cyclohexane-1-one, and tetralin into tetralol.
 Microsomal monooxygenation of phenobarbital occurs on the side chain of its barbituric acid nucleus converting it into 4-hydroxyphenobarbital.
 So, elevated monooxygenation of all substrates tested is strictly site specific and mimics the enzyme specificity for phenobarbital.
 As membraneous positioning of amphitropic CYP2C9 requires that substrate channel is facing the membrane hydrophobic core, it was concluded that inducer binding to CYP forms a specific enzyme-substrate complex.
 Membrane phospholipid/protein core “preserves” configuration of this complex and that determines site-specific metabolism for other CYP2C9 substrates.
 It was the first evidence for the membrane-bound enzyme of Daniel Koshland induced-fit hypothesis recognizing the conformational plasticity of enzymes, which mold themselves to the shape of the molecule.

-Proceeding further with the fact of extremely slow metabolism of phenobarbital-type inducers by the monooxygenase system, Tsyrlov with Konstantin Gerasimov ambitiously targeted conversion of aminopyrine, a typical substrate of CYP2B6, into inducer of this enzyme.
+Proceeding further with the fact of extremely slow metabolism of phenobarbital-type inducers by the monooxygenase system, Tsyrlov with Konstantin Gerasimov (in the photo) ambitiously targeted conversion of aminopyrine, a typical substrate of CYP2B6, into inducer of this enzyme.
 That was achieved by site-directed modification of the position of aminopyrine molecule, which undergoes monooxygenation at the CYP2B6 active site.
-In the National/European Patent, and a subsequent regular paper, a novel pharmaceutical method was invented - the substitution of two methyl groups in the aminopyrine -N(CH3)2 position by an isopropyl group, which resulted in a clear induction effect registered by spectral, kinetic methods, radiological tests, and immunochemistry assays.
+In the National/European Patent, and a subsequent regular paper, a novel pharmaceutical method was invented - the substitution of two methyl groups in the Aminopyrine -N(CH3)2 position by an isopropyl group, which resulted in a clear induction effect registered by spectral, kinetic methods, radiological tests, and immunochemistry assays.
 Also, later site-directed structure modifications with isopropyl groups were used while developing prolonged forms of Methadone, a synthetic opiate used to treat severe pain and narcotic drug addiction, and Artemisinin, an endoperoxide lactone now known as first-line natural antimalarial drug.

 As an enzymologist with expertise in comparative analyses of human and mouse CYP1As, including development of the "mutual depletion inhibition system", Tsyrlov got an offer from Harry Gelboin to investigate the enzyme kinetics of the recombinant human and murine CYP1As expressed through the vaccinia virus system in human hepatoma HepG2 cells developed by outstanding Frank Gonzalez' team.

 Tsyrlov led the NCI Subproject.
 In 1993, the first-ever published enzyme-kinetics comparative analysis was applied to hepatic microsomal, purified, and the recombinant Cyp1a1 and Cyp1a2 from mice.
 Usage the recombinant CYPs as the markers of metabolic drug-drug interaction is now a typical feature for many standard medical (PDR), toxicology, and oncology handbooks.
 Particularly, Tsyrlov with Harry Gelboin determined the [[Km]] and [[Kcat]] values thus revealing substrate specificity and catalytic activity for mouse Cyp1a1 and Cyp1a2 expressed through the vaccinia virus system in human hepatoma HepG2 cells.